20

 Who Thrives Here

 University of Guam operates with no reported admission rate or test score data, indicating it functions as an open-access institution.
 Enrollment is 2,515.
-Pell rate of 45.3% -- among the highest in this batch -- indicates the majority of students come from low-income backgrounds.
+Pell rate of 45.3% - among the highest in our dataset - indicates the majority of students come from low-income backgrounds.
 UOG is the educational anchor for Guam and Micronesia, serving students for whom the university provides critical access to higher education that would otherwise require migration.
 Students considering UOG should understand that outcomes data reflects Guam's local labor market and that graduates who relocate to the mainland or Hawaii will likely achieve earnings significantly above the Scorecard median.

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about University of Guam.
-With a net cost of $8,598 per year and median graduate earnings of only $35,946 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at University of Guam are a real concern.
+With a net cost of $8,598 per year and the typical graduate earning only $35,946 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 36.9% graduation rate and high debt relative to what graduates earn and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 36.9% graduation rate, high debt relative to what graduates earn, a long payback period.

-Median debt of $16,786 against $35,946 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $16,786 against $35,946 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links